medic/cht-docs/content/en/apps/examples/training/covid-training.md

 linkTitle: "COVID-19 Training"
 weight:
 description: >
- Training for CHWs to combat COVID-19.
+ Training for Community Health Workers to combat COVID-19.
 keywords: training onboarding
+relatedContent: >
+  apps/examples/training
+  apps/examples/phc-covid
+  apps/concepts/access/#magic-links-for-logging-in
 ---

-The COVID-19 pandemic has created unique challenges to providing in-person CHW training.
+The COVID-19 pandemic has created unique challenges to providing in-person Community Health Worker training.
 To support CHWs, three learning modules were created to rapidly and remotely train them on COVID-19 safety protocols and patient care.
 Through CHT app and SMS deployments, Supervisors can now train CHWs on care workflows without being physically present.
 This example covers the following learning modules:

 * Health safety protocols for preventing the spread of COVID-19
 * Preventing the dissemination of misinformation about COVID-19